-INTRODUCTION
+1. INTRODUCTION

-The detection of mobile robot's mobility (performance) often requires high-precision trajectory tracking equipment[1].
-Low-cost indoor positioning technologies, such as WIFI positioning and Bluetooth positioning, have a precision of 1-5 meters[2], while the slightly higher cost Ultra Wide Band(UWB) positioning can reach 10cm(decimeter level).
-Yet for performance test of mobile robots tend to require positioning precision of the test system to achieve millimeter level [3], obviously the positioning technology can't meet the needs of the robot to test, but if you want to reach higher than millimeter positioning measurement, you need to use such as laser tracker (Leica/Faro/API)[4], measurement accuracy can reach micron grade, or motion capture instrument (OptitRack, Qualisys, Vicon, etc.)[5], which can measure up to 0.1 mm.
+The detection of mobile robot's mobility (performance) often requires high-precision trajectory tracking equipment^[1].
+Low-cost indoor positioning technologies, such as WIFI positioning and Bluetooth positioning, have a precision of 1-5 meters^[2], while the slightly higher cost UWB positioning can reach 10cm(decimeter level).Yet for performance test of mobile robots tend to require positioning precision of the test system to achieve millimeter level^[3], obviously the positioning technology can't meet the needs of the robot to test, but if you want to reach higher than millimeter positioning measurement, you need to use such as laser tracker (Leica/ Faro/API)^[4], measurement accuracy can reach micron grade, or motion capture instrument (Optitrack, Qualisys, Vicon, etc.)^[5], which can measure up to 0.1 mm.
 However, such detection equipment is often expensive, ranging from hundreds of thousands of dollars (laser tracker) to hundreds of thousands of dollars (motion capture equipment), which is often difficult for the average researcher to afford.
-With the development of VR technology and products, in order to allow the operator to experience a good sense of presence, VR equipment must be able to achieve millimeter level continuous positioning, so a series of derived millimeter level positioning technology to fill the gap, and the price is less than \$500.
+With the development of VR(virtual reality) technology and products, in order to allow the operator to experience a good sense of presence, VR equipment must be able to achieve millimeter level continuous positioning, so a series of derived millimeter level positioning technology to fill the gap, and the price is less than \$500.
 Different from the products of other companies.
 HTC has launched Vive series VR products based on Lighting House technology.
-In addition to providing Head Mounted Display (HMD) headsets and gamepad commonly used in games, they also provide Tracker components with unique styling, such as Tracker 2.0 version in Figure 1, which is used to extend other simulation equipment, such as laser gun.
-The shape and volume of the Tracker unit are designed to be very easy to install and also access motion data from the built-in inertial measurement unit (IMU) to maintain a smooth and continuous trajectory, according to the literature[6], the average deviation of Tracker's positioning accuracy in the case of HTC Vive dual base stations is about 3.5mm.Because these characteristics and accuracy of Tracker just meet the needs of current mobile robot testing, HTC Vive is used in this paper.
+In addition to providing HMD headsets and gamepad commonly used in games, they also provide Tracker components with unique styling, such as Tracker2.0 version in Figure 1, which is used to extend other simulation equipment, such as laser gun.
+The shape and volume of the Tracker unit are designed to be very easy to install and also access motion data from the built-in inertial measurement unit (IMU) to maintain a smooth and continuous trajectory, according to the literature^[6], the average deviation of Tracker's positioning accuracy in the case of HTC Vive dual base stations is about 3.5mm.Because these characteristics and accuracy of Tracker just meet the needs of current mobile robot testing, HTC Vive is used in this paper.
+Tracker, as a robot test equipment, is studied on some basic elements, such as the test accuracy, calibration method and test index of Tracker.